rrama08/rrama08.github.io/architecture/arch_sprint.md

 **Objective:** Achieve functional clarity of the system across all team members

-* Creating the product vision statement
+* Creating or Articulating (if it has already been created) the product vision statement
 * Define all the user personas of the system
 * Create a functional decomposition of the system into groups of functions which act as a pre-cursor to the user stories.
 The functions are broken down to the epic level
 * Understand and group and re-group functions till a sufficiently optimal grouping of functions is achieved